 The purpose of providing a live chat channel is to give your customers access to customer support that is equally as warm and friendly as that provided by your best phone support representatives.
 However, live chat is different from a phone call because it takes place right on your website and all replies must be accurate, concise and helpful.
 How do you identify the live chat agent job candidates who can perform best in these conditions?

-5 Skills to Look for in Live Chat Agents
+5 Qualities & skills to Look for in Live Chat Support Agent

 The ability to communicate effectively in writing is obviously a baseline skill required for live chat.
 Online customers want their questions answered with clear, concise information that addresses their needs and helps them resolve issues.
 Research has found factors such as poor grammar skills reflect badly on your company.
 If you make a bad first impression, you’re likely to lose your customers' trust, their interest, and their business.

 According to criminologist and jury consultant Dr. Jo-Ellan Dimitrius and business litigator Mark Mazzarella in their book Put Your Best Foot Forward:

 “Surveys have found that those who do not use good grammar are considered less credible, confident and intelligent…Good grammar is particularly important during the initial impression formation phase of your relationships when you don’t have the luxury of time and experience from which others can overcome initial negative stereotypical impressions.”

 When your agents know the ins and outs of grammar, spelling, and punctuation and how to communicate well in writing, it makes it much easier for your reps (and your business) to establish trust and credibility early in the interaction.

 2. Multi-tasking & Problem Solving Skills in a Fast-Paced Environment